nordic-institute/X-Road/CONTRIBUTING.md

 ### Submitting a Pull Request

 To ease the review work and to make clearer what changes are done, a pull request should contain one feature or bug fix.
 The larger the pull request is, the more complex it is to review.
 Pull requests are generally reviewed and accepted on first-come, first-served (FCFS) basis.
+Also, it's recommended to start the [CLA process](#sign-the-cla) already before opening a pull request.

 If a pull request implements a new feature or a bigger change in an existing feature, it's strongly recommended to submit an enhancement request in advance and indicate in the enhancement request that the implementation will be provided too.
 In that way, it's possible to ensure in advance that the pull request will be approved.